-- You can find the NetBIOS name and MAC address by printing out the printer settings page.
-Refer to the Quick Setup Guide for information on how to print the settings page on your print server. - 8 Then click OK. - 9 Click the Finish button.
+- You can find the NetBIOS name and MAC address by printing out the Network Configuration Page.
+See How to Print a Network Configuration Page on page A-8 for information on how to print the Network Configuration Page on your print serer. - 8 Then click OK. - 9 Click the Finish button.
 You must now restart your computer before you can continue.